zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 Building Zim
 ------------

-1. Look at "windows\env.cmd" -- make sure that your path to the Python folder is correct.
-Or if Python is already in your system $PATH, you can skip this step.
+1. Add your Python root folder and your "GTK+ Bundle\bin" folder to your $PATH environment variable.

 2. At the command prompt, CD into the Zim project's root folder.

-3. Run "windows\env.cmd" in the command prompt to initialize your
-   $PATH environment variable.

-4. Run "python.exe windows\build_win32.py" in the command prompt.
+3. Run "python.exe windows\build_win32.py" in the command prompt.
+   NOTE: Sometimes I get "Access denied" errors in this step.
+Closing all windows except the command prompt usually helps.

 4. Make sure it built okay by running ".\windows\build\ZimDesktopWikiPortable\App\ZimDesktopWiki\zim.exe"